Convert Milliliters to Liters

 How do I convert Milliliters to Liters?

-A metric unit of volume equal to one thousandth of a liter (0.
+A metric unit of volume equal to exactly one thousandth of a litre (0.
 To convert Milliliters to Liters, multiply by 0.001.
 For example, 25 mL equals 0.025 L.

 How many Liters are in 1 Milliliter?